rfo909/RForth/README.md

 The NATIVE Forth word, which uses the "nativec" and "native" instructions, and long since implemented in ACode.txt now works with actual native functions on the Nano Every.
-There are currently two native functions, the first is called "?" and lists all native functions, including itself.
+There are currently two native functions, the first is called "?", which lists all native functions, including itself.

 The other is called "Sys.Free", and returns the number of bytes free on the heap.
 For use both interpreted and compiled.